jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 **Penalties for offences against this Part**

 ### 156AA Penalty for miscellaneous offences
-(1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000:
+(1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000:
   (b) in the case of a body corporate, to a fine not exceeding $500,000.
 (2) The provisions are—